Greg Lally

-Greg Lally (born 7 February 1988) is an Irish hurler who currently plays as a midfielder for the Galway senior team.
+Greg Lally (born 7 February 1988) is an Irish hurler who plays as a midfielder at senior level for the Galway county team.

 Born in Gort, County Galway, Lally first played competitive hurling in his youth.
 He was a key member of the Gort Community School senior team.
 At club level he is a two-time championship medallist with Gort.

-Lally made his debut on the inter-county scene at the age of seventeen when he first linked up with the Galway minor team who won the 2005 All Ireand.
+Lally made his debut on the inter-county scene at the age of seventeen when he first linked up with the Galway minor team who won the 2005 All Ireland.
 An All-Ireland runner-up in this grade in 2006, he later joined the under-21 side.
 Lally made his senior championship debut during the 2015 championship.

 On 3 September 2017, Lally was a substitute for Galway as they won their first All-Ireland Senior Hurling Championship in 29 years against Waterford.